 financial calculations and mathematics but I eventually found myself gleaning a great deal of wisdom from my university experience.

-Years later I connected this with something Richard Ryan said about self defense techniques; "Many things are possible but few things are possible"
+Years later I connected this with something Richard Ryan said about self-defense techniques; "Many things are possible, but few things are probable".

-You might point out a real life case where someone used a certain technique successfully and draw conclusions from that incident.
+You might point out a real-life case where someone used a certain technique successfully and draw conclusions from that incident.
 You might show me a YouTube video.
 But I will say...many things are possible...but few things are probable.

 A single case proves nothing.